ayushrathore1/CodeLearn/README.md

 Console.log("Hello World!, This is Team SereniTech");

 ```
-# What is CodeLearn ?
+# What is CodeLearnn ?
 CodeLearn Is A Platform Which Provides Students To Find The Best Resources To Learn The Programming.

-## About CodeLearn
+## About CodeLearnn
-> CodeLearn is a platform to help students to find the right resources to learn coding. \
+> CodeLearnn is a platform to help students to find the right resources to learn coding. \
 > It features various sections like WEB Development, DSA, Machine Learning, APP Development and even Git/Github and even more technologies. \
 > We, the team SereniTech, are constantly working to add more resources to the CodeLearn.